a-schneider-fmi/balloon-operator/README.md

 Balloon operation software including trajectory prediction and flight control

-Balloon Operator is based on the BalloonTrajectory MATLAB software that has been developed by Jens Söder <soeder@iap-kborn.de> at the Institute of Atmospheric Physics in Kühlungsborn.
+Balloon Operator is based on the BalloonTrajectory MATLAB software that has been developed by Jens Söder at the Institute of Atmospheric Physics in Kühlungsborn (new email address: jens.soeder@io-warnemuende.de).

 ## Features